 In this scenario, it is assumed that the WTC Site-including the Twin Towers and related buildings and the PATH terminal inside-would still be standing.
 On the Southern Site, the block at the corner of Liberty Street and Route 9A may have been developed, possibly involving demolition of St. Nicholas Greek Orthodox Church.
 On the block to the east, it is assumed that the building at 130 Liberty Street would have remained a fully occupied office building.
+In BPC, an approximately 1.4 million-square-foot commercial office tower would be developed on Site 26.
 Neighborhood character at the Project Site would remain substantially the same as it was in 2009 without the Proposed Project.

 In this scenario, much of the anticipated private development activity, particularly the development of more residential buildings, and the overall land use through 2015 is similar to conditions described above for the Current Conditions Scenario.
-Major exceptions to this are the buildings around the Project Site, which would have remained in their pre-September 11 configurations and with their pre-September 11 uses.
-In addition, the open spaces that may be created with the city's Vision for a 21st Century Lower Manhattan, Greenwich Square and Market Square, could have sparked further development and served to improve the overall character of these areas.
+Major exceptions to this are the buildings around the Project Site, which would have remained in their pre-September 11 configurations and with their pre-September 11 uses, and the open spaces that may be created with the city's Vision for a 21st Century Lower Manhattan, Greenwich Square and Market Square, which could have sparked further development and served to improve the overall character of these areas.